SB-2037

 Plain Language

-No person, company, or entity may provide, advertise, or offer therapy or psychotherapy services through internet-based AI to the Oklahoma public unless those services are actually conducted by a licensed mental health professional.
-This effectively prohibits standalone AI therapy products that operate without a licensed professional conducting the services.
-Enforcement is by the Attorney General, who may investigate and levy administrative fines up to $10,000 per violation after an administrative hearing.
-This obligation applies broadly to any individual, corporation, or entity — not just licensed professionals.
+No person, company, or entity may provide, advertise, or offer therapy or psychotherapy services to the Oklahoma public through Internet-based AI unless those services are conducted by a licensed mental health professional.
+This effectively prohibits standalone AI therapy products that operate without a licensed professional.
+The obligation applies broadly — not just to licensed professionals but to any individual, corporation, or entity — capturing AI developers and deployers who market therapy chatbots or AI-driven mental health services in Oklahoma without professional involvement.

 Statutory Text